wintercms/docs/console-asset-compilation.md

 <a name="examples"></a>
 ### Examples

-Here are some examples of installing common front-end libraries for use with the asset compilation.
+Here are some examples of installing common frontend libraries for use with the asset compilation.

 #### Tailwind CSS